The Geometric Unitary Kudla Conjecture: Hermitian Hilbert modular and Jacobi forms

 We need two notions of Hermitian modular forms: one for arithmetic types and one for congruence subgroups.
-For clarity we separate their definitions. \begin{definition} Given~$k \in \ZZ$ and a type~$\rho$, a holomorphic function~$f \defcol \HSg \ra V(\rho)$ is called a Hermitian modular form of weight~$k$ and type~$\rho$ if: \begin{enumerateroman} \item For all~$\ga \in \SU{g,g}(\ZZ)$ we have~$f |_k\,\ga = \rho(\ga) \circ f$. \item In case of~$g = 1$, for all~$n < 0$ the Fourier coefficients in~\eqref{eq:fourier_expansion} satisfy~$c(f; n) = 0$. \end{enumerateroman} \end{definition}
+For clarity we separate their definitions. \begin{definition} Given~$k \in \ZZ$ and an arithmetic type~$\rho$, a holomorphic function~$f \defcol \HSEg \ra V(\rho)$ is called a \emph{Hermitian modular form} of weight~$k$ and type~$\rho$ if: \begin{enumerateroman} \item For all~$\ga \in \SU{g,g}(\cOF)$ we have~$f |_k\,\ga = \rho(\ga) \circ f$. \item In case of~$F = \QQ$ and~$g = 1$, for all~$n \not\ge 0$ the Fourier coefficients in~\eqref{eq:hermitian_fourier_expansion} satisfy~$c(f; n) = 0$. \end{enumerateroman} \end{definition}